NeilRoberts/dev-workstation-config/README.md

 ## Xcode

 Install Xcode from the Mac App Store.
 Launch, agree to the license agreement and enter password when prompted.

+## Alfred

+Download [Alfred](https://www.alfredapp.com), mount the DMG, and copy the application to `/Applications`.
+Launch, follow the steps to complete the setup, and configure the hotkey (`ctrl` double tap) and appearance (Alfred macOS Dark, Options: hide menu bar icon, use native macOS Dark Mode window rendering).

+## Rectangle

+Download [Rectangle](https://rectangleapp.com), mount the DMG, and copy the application to `/Applications`.
+Launch, follow the prompts to enable Accessibility, and select default shortcuts/behavior (Recommended).

 ## iTerm 2